e-terven/catarion_stack_overflow/readme.md

 # catarion_stack_overflow
-[check the branch "290-dbrider-dataset-2" please]
+I was a commuter to an open source project. [check the branch "290-dbrider-dataset-2"]

     - Environment configuration
     - Frontend with HTML and Bootstrap